-DPIF defines the standard interface points in the detection processing chain that will correspond to the "blue" boxes in the scalable chain shown in the figure above.
+DPIF defines the standard interface points in the detection processing chain.
 Key interfaces defined in this layer are:

 - Input ADC data

 - Radar Cube

 - Detection Matrix

-- Point cloud and its side info
+- · Point cloud and its side info

 The source code for DPIF is present in the mmwave_mcuplus_sdk<ver>\ti\datapath\dpif folder.